_________________

 Elizabeth Kolbert's environmental classic Field Notes from a Catastrophe first developed out of a groundbreaking, award-winning three-part series in The New Yorker.
 She expanded it into a still-concise yet richly researched and damning book about climate change: a primer on the greatest challenge facing the world today.

 In the years since, the story has continued to develop; the situation has become more dire, even as our understanding of it grows.
-Now Kolbert returns to the defining book of her career.
-She'll add a chapter bringing things up to date on the existing text, plus she'll add three new chapters - on ocean acidification, the tar sands, and a Danish town that's gone carbon neutral.
-It will, once again, be a must-read for our moment.
+Now Kolbert returns to the defining book of her career, with new chapters on ocean acidification, the tar sands, and a Danish town that's gone carbon neutral.
+Field Notes from a Catastrophe remains as necessary as ever, and a must-read for our moment.

 "synopsis" may belong to another edition of this title.